Device ids and secrets

 Device ids are case-sensitive.

 The device secret can be up to 64 characters long, and may contain the same characters as the device ids.
-If you don't specify the device secret, Cirrent will generate one for you.
+If you don't specify the device secret, Cirrent can generate one for you, which you will need to store on the device.

 If you want to see the list of devices you have already registered, go to the Management Center.